jabbring/eio-final-assignment/README.md

 # Final Assignment EIO2
 ## Jaap Abbring and Tobias Klein

+In this final assignment, you will
+- find an empirical application of the econometrics of dynamic discrete choices and/or games that fits your research interests,
+- specify a "bare-bones" dynamic structural model that captures the application's essential mechanisms but leaves out all complicating details, and
+- develop and apply code to numerically solve this model, simulate data from it, estimate the structural parameters using simulated data.

+You will complete the assignment in two stages, (1) proposal and (2) execution.

+## Stage 1.
+Proposal

+Write a one-page proposal that specifies a research question, identifies a paper with a dynamic structural model that is suitable for answering this qeustion, and outlines your bare-bones version of this model. `proposal.tex`

+Find an empirical application of the econometrics of dynamic discrete choices and games that fits your research interests.
+This application may be in any field of economics, finance, or marketing.
+Ideally, propose a single paper that covers a question that interests you and that contains a dynamic structural model to answer it.

-In this final assignment, with our help, you will find a suitable application in the literature that fits your research interests and propose a barebones version of this application's dynamic structural model that (only) captures its main features of interest to you.
-Then, you will numerically solve a dynamic structural model, simulate data from the model, and program and apply an estimator of the structural parameters of the model.
-Note that each student will work on a different model.
-This document details elements that are common to all students.
+in the literature that fits your research interests and propose a  dynamic structural model that captures its main features of interest to you, but .

-Please work in a Github repository and with frequent commits.
-The repository should contain the complete code and a PDF document.
-Please invite us to the repository at an early stage.
-We will grade the head revision at the time of the deadline.

-## 1. Proposal
-The code solves the model, simulates data, and estimates the parameters of the model.

-## 2. Execution
+## Stage 2.
+Execution
 ### Code
 The code solves the model, simulates data, and estimates the parameters of the model.